 The years after World War II were not kind one for the five smaller United States producers that had survived the Depression: Hudson, Nash, Packard, Studebaker and Willys.
-The Big Three found it much easier to access the huge amounts of capital needed, both to design innovative cars and for building new production plants.
+The Big Three found it much easier to access the huge amounts of capital needed, both to design innovative cars and for building new much more efficient production plants.
 Older multi-story facilities such as the one you see here were much more costly to operate and less efficient than the huge low-rise greenfield plants that were constructed in the suburbs after the defeat of the Germans and Japanese.
 And the United Auto Workers effective labor strategy led to a Treaty of Detroit in 1950 that substantially increased labor costs, a cost that the Big Three firms were better able to bear than the smaller producers.

 Packard continued to outsell Cadillac as the nation’s leading luxury car until about 1949.
 After that, it was all downhill for Packard.
 Realizing they were coming to the end of their solvency, Packard and Studebaker merged.
 In 1956, the last Packards were assembled in Detroit.
 A few more cars were built in South Bend with the Packard name plate but they were basically Studebakers.
 In 1958, the last Packard rolled off the assembly lines in Indiana.
 Studebaker was able to continue producing cars for another decade.

 Within a decade, Packard went from being the top-selling luxury vehicle to being out of business.
 Nevertheless, they had a rich history.
 The 1901 Packard was the first United States car to use a steering wheel rather than a tiller.
-In 1915, Packard became the first firm to power its expensive models with V-12 engines.
+In 1915, Packard became the first firm to power its expensive models with sturdy and strong V-12 engines.
 It was, in 1923, the first producer to sell cars with the much safer four wheel brakes.
 I believe that their models, in 1940, were the first to offer customers air conditioning.

 A subsidiary or offshoot of the Packard Company continued to own this building until 1987.
 For some years, a variety of firms used parts of the Packard complex while other components were used as a warehouse for large items.
 Gradually, these businesses moved away.
 I believe that a Detroit chemical company was the last active occupant.
 I think they moved away sometime between 2007 and 2010.
 After that scrappers stripped the building of its valuable items.
 There was controversy about the ownership of the building for a long period.
 The city and county attempted foreclosure on the building in 1993.
 I presume that the local governments were reluctant to take control since the 47 buildings had no real value and would it would cost multiple millions to tear them down and then make the area acceptable for today’s environment regulations.

 At only point, a work of folk art by the mysterious but famous British underground artist, Bensky, was found in the building.
 It was removed and taken to a local gallery.
-At this point a Dominic Cristini stepped forward to claim ownership of the building, presumably in hopes of claiming to own the valuable Bensky.
+At this point Dominic Cristini stepped forward to claim ownership of the building, presumably in hopes of claiming to own the valuable Bensky.
 He was promptly billed by the city for past-due taxes.
 Nothing came of his claim.
 By 2014, the Bensky—title “A Boy Paints at Packard” was for sale at the city’s 555 Gallery.

 The county decided to sell the building at auction in the fall of 2013.
 If there were no acceptable bids, they would be willing to sell each of the twenty one parcels that make up the Packard campus for $2,000 each.
 At the auction, a Dr. Jill Van Horn from Dallas, Texas bid $6,038,000; claimed ownership and said she would invest a great deal in renovating this and other derelict buildings in Detroit.
 She did not put down the required earnest money, so the building passed to the second highest bidder.
 This was Bill Hults, a developer from Chicago who bid $2,003,000 for the Packard plant.
 He put down several hundred thousand dollars in earnest money but could not make his first real payment for the plant so he lost his ownership rights.
 The building went to the third highest bidder, Fernando Palazuelo, who offered $405,000.
 He is a Spanish and Peruvian real estate developer who had successfully renovated some buildings in Spain prior to the recent economic crisis when he moved to Peru where he continued as an urban developer.
 He completed his payment of four hundred thousand and took possession in late 2013.
 He spoke about renovating the building for a variety of purposes including manufacturing.
 He promised to build an apartment in the building so that he could move into it to celebrate his 59th birthday on April 9, 2014.
 He did not meet that deadline.
 However, in the summer of 2014, he said that the firm that would renovate the building for industrial and commercial purposes would open and office in the structure in the fall of that year.
 He predicted that it would take five to ten years for him to restore the building for commercial use.